What is a hard credit inquiry and how can it affect credit?

 What is a hard credit inquiry?

 A hard credit inquiry is a formal request by another party to review your credit report.
-These requests usually come from potential lenders who are interested in the strength and history of your credit score before agreeing to offer you a loan.
-When they check your credit report, it may be listed as a hard inquiry.
+These requests usually come from potential lenders who want to vet your credit history before agreeing to offer you a loan.
+The process of looking into your credit report generates a hard inquiry.

-Creditors do this to check that your credit score meets their requirements and to ensure you have no negative items on your report, like late payments or charge-offs.
-Negative items indicate to creditors that you may not be a responsible loan holder and will likely reduce your chances of being accepted for a loan.
+Creditors do this to check that your credit profile meets their requirements and to look for negative items on your report, like late payments or charge-offs.
+The more negative items that appear on your credit report, the less likely you are to get approved for new loans or credit cards.

 • Credit cards